maidsafe/temp_safe_network/safe-cli/README.md

 #### Auth create-acc

-Since we now have our SAFE Authenticator running and ready to accept requests, we can start interacting with it by using others SAFE CLI `auth` subcommands.
+Since we now have our SAFE Authenticator running and ready to accept requests, we can start interacting with it by using other SAFE CLI `auth` subcommands.

 In order to create a SAFE Network account we need some `safecoins` to pay with.
 Since this is still under development, we can have the CLI to generate some test-coins and use them for paying the cost of creating an account.
 We can do so by passing `--test-coins` flag to the `create-acc` subcommand.
 The CLI will request us to enter a passphrase and password for the new account to be created:
 ```shell